 The Facebook marketplace is becoming oversaturated.

-Since Facebook and Instagram aren’t “demand-first” marketplaces (like Google is), more and more people each day are going to fight for the attention of the same people.
+Since Facebook and Instagram aren’t “demand-first” marketplaces like Google, advertisers are battling for the same people’s attention.

 This is a clear indicator that supply will definitely beat demand.